Azure/azure-sqldb-spark/README.md

-# Azure SQL Database Spark Connector

-The official connector for Spark and Azure SQL Database.
+# Spark connector for Azure SQL Databases and SQL Server

-This project provides a client library that allows your Azure SQL Database to be an input source or output sink for SparkJobs

-## Requirements
+The Spark connector for [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) and [SQL Server](https://www.microsoft.com/en-us/sql-server/default.aspx) enables SQL databases, including Azure SQL Databases and SQL Server, to act as input data source or output data sink for Spark jobs.
+It allows you to utilize real time transactional data in big data analytics and persist results for adhoc queries or reporting.

+Comparing to the built-in Spark connector, this connector provides the ability to bulk insert data into SQL databases.
+It can outperform row by row insertion with 10x to 20x faster performance.
+The Spark connector for Azure SQL Databases and SQL Server also supports AAD authentication.
+It allows you securely connecting to your Azure SQL databases from Azure Databricks using your AAD account.
+It provides similar interfaces with the built-in JDBC connector.
+It is easy to migrate your existing Spark jobs to use this new connector.

 ## How to connect to Spark using this library
 This connector uses Microsoft SQLServer JDBC driver to fetch data from/to the Azure SQL Database.